ebjohnston/BoardGameChat/CONTRIBUTING.md

 ## Join The Project Team
 <!-- TODO -->
-Reach out to the leadership on the discord server to learn about how to join our team!
+Reach out to <boardgamechatdev@gmail.com> to learn about joining our team!
+You can also reach the leadership team on our discord server.

 <!-- omit in toc -->
 ## Attribution